Croxby

-Croxby is a hamlet and former civil parish in the West Lindsey district of Lincolnshire, England.
+Croxby is a hamlet and former civil parish, now in the parish of Thoresway, in the West Lindsey district of Lincolnshire, England.
 It is situated approximately 5 mi east from the town of Caistor.
+In 1931 the parish had a population of 77.
+On 1 April 1936 the parish was abolished and merged with Thoresway.

 Croxby deserted medieval village (DMV) lies to the north-east from the church, with Croxby Hall at the bottom, and along the sides of, a narrow stream running through a chalk valley.
 At the time of the Domesday survey Croxby had a population of 36.

-The parish of Croxby was abolished in 1936 when it became part of the parish of Thoresway.

 Croxby church is dedicated to All Saints and is a Grade II* listed building of ironstone dating from the 12th century, with later additions and restorations.
 The font is also 12th-century.

 Croxby Hall is a Grade II* listed building of red brick dating from 1730.